 That said, I know many well-intended people feel they are doing the right thing by approaching their voting this way.
 If this applies to you, I am begging you to consider the complexities involved in both human decision making and the very (yes, frustratingly) messy tangle that is politics.
 Please, please approach your vote holistically, researching all issues and considering all the potential effects for every important issue for the people of our state.

 We are too smart to be looking for what Jed Bartlet, fictional President of The West Wing, called “the 10 word answer.”
-Some things – well, just about everything – is more complicated that a slogan can offer.
+Some things – well, just about all things political – are more complicated that a slogan can offer.

 I have supported – and continue to support — candidates in my state on both sides of the aisle, and it’s worth noting that both parties have their “trigger the base” issues.
 If we as voters were to behave less predictably regarding those issues, we could force both parties to focus less on divisive issues in their campaigns and get down to detailing how they’ll actually govern.
 For me, looking at issues as inter-connected can hopefully ease the partisanship that has come to so painfully divide us.